espressif/esp-idf/docs/en/api-reference/network/esp_netif_programming.rst

 Configure DHCP options
 ----------------------

-Some network interfaces are pre-configured to use either a DHCP client (typically the Ethernet interface) or a DHCP server (typically a WiFi software access point).
-When creating a custom network interface manually, these configuration flags :cpp:type:`esp_netif_flags_t` are used to specify the behavioral options of this interface, so adding :cpp:enumerator:`ESP_NETIF_DHCP_CLIENT` or :cpp:enumerator:`ESP_NETIF_DHCP_SERVER` will enable DHCP client or server respectively.
-Note that these two options are mutually exclusive and cannot be altered runtime, so an interface configured with the DHCP server on creating cannot be used to start a DHCP server.
+Some network interfaces are pre-configured to use either a DHCP client (commonly for Ethernet interfaces) or a DHCP server (typically for Wi-Fi software access points).
+When manually creating a custom network interface, the configuration flags :cpp:type:`esp_netif_flags_t` are used to specify the behavior of the interface.
+Adding :cpp:enumerator:`ESP_NETIF_DHCP_CLIENT` or :cpp:enumerator:`ESP_NETIF_DHCP_SERVER` will enable the DHCP client or server, respectively.

+It is important to note that these two options are mutually exclusive and cannot be changed at runtime.
+If an interface is configured as a DHCP client upon creation, it cannot later be used as a DHCP server.
+The only option is to destroy the existing network interface and create a new one with the desired configuration.

-In order to set or get a specific DHCP option, we use this common type :cpp:type:`esp_netif_dhcp_option_id_t` for both DHCP server and DHCP client, but not all options are supported for both server and client.
-Please refer to the API documentation of :cpp:func:`esp_netif_dhcpc_option()` to see which options are available for the DHCP client.
-Conversely, consult the API documentation of :cpp:func:`esp_netif_dhcps_option()` on the options available for the DHCP server.
+To set or get a specific DHCP option, the common type :cpp:type:`esp_netif_dhcp_option_id_t` is used for both the DHCP server and client.
+However, not all options are supported for both.
+For details on the available options for the DHCP client, refer to the API documentation for :cpp:func:`esp_netif_dhcpc_option()`.
+Similarly, for the options available for the DHCP server, consult the API documentation for :cpp:func:`esp_netif_dhcps_option()`.

 .. _esp_netif-sntp-api:

 SNTP Service
 ------------

-You can find a brief introduction to SNTP in general, its initialization code, and basic modes in Section :ref:`system-time-sntp-sync` in :doc:`System Time </api-reference/system/system_time>`.
+A brief introduction to SNTP, its initialization code, and basic modes can be found in Section :ref:`system-time-sntp-sync` in :doc:`System Time </api-reference/system/system_time>`.

-This section provides more details about specific use cases of the SNTP service, with statically configured servers, or use the DHCP-provided servers, or both.
-The workflow is usually very simple:
+This section provides more details on specific use cases for the SNTP service, such as using statically configured servers, DHCP-provided servers, or both.
+The workflow is typically straightforward:

-1) Initialize and configure the service using :cpp:func:`esp_netif_sntp_init()`.
-This operations can only be called once (unless the SNTP service has been destroyed by :cpp:func:`esp_netif_sntp_deinit()`)
+1. Initialize and configure the service using :cpp:func:`esp_netif_sntp_init()`.
+This function can only be called once unless the SNTP service has been destroyed using :cpp:func:`esp_netif_sntp_deinit()`.
-2) Start the service via :cpp:func:`esp_netif_sntp_start()`.
-This step is not needed if we auto-started the service in the previous step (default).
-It is useful to start the service explicitly after connecting if we want to use the DHCP-obtained NTP servers.
-Please note, this option needs to be enabled before connecting, but the SNTP service should be started after.
+2. Start the service with :cpp:func:`esp_netif_sntp_start()`.
+This step is not necessary if the service was auto-started in the previous step (default behavior).
+However, it can be useful to start the service explicitly after connecting if DHCP-provided NTP servers are being used.
+Note that this option needs to be enabled before connecting, but the SNTP service should only be started afterward.
-3) Wait for the system time to synchronize using :cpp:func:`esp_netif_sntp_sync_wait()` (only if needed).
+3. Wait for the system time to synchronize using :cpp:func:`esp_netif_sntp_sync_wait()` (if required).
-4) Stop and destroy the service using :cpp:func:`esp_netif_sntp_deinit()`.
+4. Stop and destroy the service using :cpp:func:`esp_netif_sntp_deinit()`.

 Basic Mode with Statically Defined Server(s)